Mehmet Altan

 Mehmet Hasan Altan (born 11 January 1953) is a Turkish academic economist, journalist, and author of over 25 books.
 Describing himself as a "Marxist-liberal", he is the originator of the term "Second Republic", arguing that Turkey needs to reconstitute its republic as a true democracy.
 He is a strong supporter of the Accession of Turkey to the European Union.

 Background

-He was born 1953 in Ankara, Turkey to the journalist and writer Çetin Altan as the second of two sons.
+He was born in 1953 in Ankara, Turkey to the journalist and writer Çetin Altan as the second of two sons.
+He is of Kurdish descent on his mother's side.
 His brother Ahmet Altan is also a journalist and writer.

 Altan studied at the Sorbonne University from 1979 to 1984, completing masters and doctoral degrees in economics.

 Career

 Altan has worked faculty of economics of the Istanbul University since 1986 becoming an associate professor in 1987 and a full professor in 1993.
 He was dismissed in the aftermath of the failed coup d'état attempt of 2016 and wasn't re-hired since.

 From 1987 to November 2006 he contributed to Sabah, before moving to Star, becoming editor-in-chief.
 He left Star in January 2012.
 He has been dismissed from his paper because of government's pressures on media.